guilherme-reis/English-Grammar-Mental-Map-In-Markdown/English-Grammar-Mental-Map.md

     - Singular nouns are used when referring to one item.
     - Plural nouns are used when referring to more than one item.
     - Pay attention to irregular plurals.

+- *Common Noun Suffixes:*
+  - Adding -er indicates the person who is carrying out an action.
+      - Example: A person who swimsis a swimmer.
+  - Adding -ance indicates the fact or state of carrying out an action.
+      - Example: Someone who performs gives a performance.

 - *Usage Tips:*
   - Common nouns are not capitalized unless they begin a sentence.